ryanduchin/music-video-collector/README.md

 *** why is my user show page rendering all posts and playlists?

 T1
-*** How do I add post to playlist in backbone???
-Do i need to add new models/collections for playlistposts??
+*** Adding post to playlist - weird logic in my post form, how to fix it? (needs to work with post show and post form)
-//javascript ajax manually or make active record request and post with both ids
+ -later:
-- submit add-to-playlist to database
+  + only show playlists that the post is not a part of!
-- confirm working with submitting a new post
+  + playlist show thumbnails have 'remove from playlist' buttons
- -later: only show playlists that the post is not a part of!
+  + post show have 'remove from playlist' dropdown (??)

 T2
 ** sorting feeds? -> need input on monday re: ordering in controller